 T1529 System Shutdown/Reboot

 Adversaries may shutdown/reboot systems to interrupt access to, or aid in the destruction of, those systems.
 Operating systems may contain commands to initiate a shutdown/reboot of a machine or network device.
-In some cases, these commands may also be used to initiate a shutdown/reboot of a remote computer or network device via Network Device CLI (e.g. reload).42
+In some cases, these commands may also be used to initiate a shutdown/reboot of a remote computer or network device via Network Device CLI (e.g. reload).52 They may also include shutdown/reboot of a virtual machine via hypervisor / cloud consoles or command line tools.

 Shutting down or rebooting systems may disrupt access to computer resources for legitimate users while also impeding incident response/recovery.

-Adversaries may attempt to shutdown/reboot a system after impacting it in other ways, such as Disk Structure Wipe or Inhibit System Recovery, to hasten the intended effects on system availability.13
+Adversaries may attempt to shutdown/reboot a system after impacting it in other ways, such as Disk Structure Wipe or Inhibit System Recovery, to hasten the intended effects on system availability.14

 | Item | Value |